Sonya-Foundation/lemeye/sonya-foundation-license.md

 ## GOVERNING LAW

-This license shall be governed by and construed in accordance with the laws of [JURISDICTION], without regard to its conflict of law provisions.
+This license shall be governed by and construed in accordance with the laws of Turkey, without regard to its conflict of law provisions.
+This section now properly indicates that Turkish law will govern the license and any legal disputes that might arise regarding its interpretation or enforcement.

 ## SEVERABILITY